Shared Borders And Frontpage Looks Like Screenshots

 Generated files

-- Start FrontPage and open the web page that you will be inserting the script into.
-When the page opens, it should look like this:
+- Start FrontPage and open your website.
+When the website opens, it should look like this:

 - Open the generated in Vista Buttons menu.htmlpage in any text editor.
 Copy all code within the following tags: